During your first year on campus, students can take advantage of the subject-focused and intimate setting that GW’s freshman-only courses provide.

 Although UW courses tend to focus on topics in the liberal arts, STEM students can explore options like Communicating Climate Change or American Environmental Advocacy, which apply science concepts like climate change to writing and literature.

 Dean’s seminars on special topics

 If the prospect of being packed into a giant lecture hall leaves you feeling stressed, CCAS students can find solace in smaller dean’s seminars where you’ll add variety to your schedule and form closer bonds with professors.

 As with UWs, dean’s seminars can point you to eye-opening facts in areas you never thought about academically, as is the case with Hollywood and Politics.
 The class explores the film industry’s American political connections, analyzes some successful celebrity politicians and deconstructs how these two groups have begun to converge.

 Other seminars will take you out of the classroom and away from campus.
-Evelyn Schreiber, an English professor, teaches the What’s New About New Plays? seminar, in which students have the opportunity to attend shows that premiere during the semester in the D.C. area at venues like the Round House Theatre and Wooly Mammoth Theatre.
+Evelyn Schreiber, an English professor, teaches the What’s New About New Plays? seminar, in which students have the opportunity to attend shows that premiere during the semester in the D.C. area at venues like the Round House Theatre and Woolly Mammoth Theatre.